CrossTheRoadElec/Phoenix6-Documentation/source/docs/hardware-reference/talonfx/improving-performance-with-current-limits.rst

 Determining Current Limits
 --------------------------

 While supply current limits can be theoretically estimated by calculating max supply draw for every mechanism, stator limits are not easy to estimate.
-Determine your stator lmiits first, then supply only if necessary.
-In many cases, stator is sufficient to prevent battery brownouts.
+Determine your stator current limits first, then supply only if necessary.
+In many cases, stator current limits are sufficient to prevent battery brownouts, as stator current limits also limit supply current.

 Preventing Wheel Slip
 ^^^^^^^^^^^^^^^^^^^^^

-Stator current limits are excellent at preventing wheel slip (thus increasing traction).
-To determine wheel slip, perform the following instructions.
+Stator current limits are excellent at preventing wheel slip, which is necessary to maximize power output of the system.
+To determine wheel slip, perform the following instructions:

 1. Place the robot on carpet against a wall.
 2. Begin plotting velocity and stator current in :doc:`Tuner X </docs/tuner/plotting>`.
-3. Slowly increase voltage output until the velocity becomes non-zero.
+3. Slowly increase voltage output until the velocity becomes non-zero and the stator current drops.

 Set your stator current limit to a value below the observed stator current in Tuner.
 In the example below, the wheels began slipping at around 130 A.